MicrosoftDocs/xamarin-docs/docs/android/data-cloud/google-messaging/remote-notifications-with-fcm.md

 FirebaseInstanceId.Instance.DeleteInstanceId();
 ```

-This method call deletes the the instance ID and the data associated
+This method call deletes the instance ID and the data associated
 with it.
 As a result, the periodic sending of FCM data to the device is
 halted.